Omamori are traditional protective talismans offered by Buddhist temples to their supporters.

 Marishiten cannot be seen, caught, harmed, or bound by anyone.

 Nobody can make her indebted to anyone,

 One also cannot be seen, caught, harmed, or bound.

 Nobody can make one indebted to anyone,

-Nobody can take advantage of one."
+Nobody can take advantage of one.

-These are heavy cardstock, approximately 10 x 11 inches.
-Suggested donation: $50.00 each in USA (international orders please inquire first, as shipping may be an additional charge).
+Suggested donation: $40.00 each in USA includes shipping (international orders please inquire first, as shipping may be an additional charge).